briantan050/TELUS_IoT_Getting_Started/README.md

 ### Done

 Your board is now sending sensor data to Azure IoT Hub on a regular basis.
+In this tutorial, you have completed the following:
+* Created an Azure IoT Hub
+* Registered your IoT device on the Azure IoT Hub
+* Compiled the Azure IoT MBed client and loaded it onto your IoT device
+* Successfully sent data from your IoT device to Azure IoT Hub

 The next section will send the sensor data from the IoT Hub to Power BI through a Stream Analytics job, enabling you to display your data on a dashboard that updates automatically.

 # Part 2: Displaying IoT data in a Power BI dashboard